entando/entando-docs/vuepress/docs/_posts/2023-03-17-building-business-based-autonomous-components.md

 In this blog, we will delve into the concepts of composable apps and domain-driven architecture, with a specific focus on Hexagonal Architecture.
 By the end of this blog, you will have a deep understanding of how Hexagonal Architecture can be leveraged to build applications that deliver fast business value for the users.

-# Business Splitting instead of Technical
+# Split by Business domain, not by tech domain

 Splitting applications into autonomous parts is really challenging!
 Unfortunately, it is a mandatory step if your solution is meant to grow.